aashikauppala/lab8/README.md

   }
 ```

-Finally, add the following code at the end of the program.
+Finally, we added the following code at the end of the program.

 ```c++
 /********************************************************************************/